lyrasis/kiba-extend/doc/file_registry_entry.md

 ## Note: SourceDestRegistry

-`Kiba::Extend::Registry::FileRegistryEntry` mixes in the `Kiba::Extend::Registry::SourceDestRegistry` module, which provides certain information about source and destination types necessary for validating them and preparing entries using them for use in jobs.
+{Kiba::Extend::Registry::FileRegistryEntry} mixes in the {Kiba::Extend::Registry::SourceDestRegistry} module, which provides certain information about source and destination types necessary for validating them and preparing entries using them for use in jobs.

 If you create/use a new source or destination type in your File Registry, it will need to be added to `SourceDestRegistryConstant` or you will get errors.